danilopolani/fua/README.md

 ### Get a specific User Agent

 If you don't want to generate a random UA, you can retrieve a specific one with its alias from the `UA` public variable.
-You can see a list of alias here or scrolling down.
+You can see a list of alias scrolling down.

 The path to access a user agent is: `UA.<group>.<alias>`.